 The Adrenaline GTS from Brooks has been around for over twenty years, and for good reason; this model continues to be one of Brooks’ best performers.

-The shoe does everything right from a support perspective: there is a very cushioned heel collar and thats lock your heel in place without being too tight.
+The shoe does everything right from a support perspective: there is a very cushioned heel collar that locks your heel in place without being too tight.
 The mesh in the upper is soft and compliant, yet holds the foot over the platform, particularly in the arch, where you need it the most.